C2DH/ranketwo/_assignments/boder/02-early-accounts-holocaust.en.md

 <!-- section-contents -->

-- Open the box ["Early accounts on the Holocaust"](https://ranke2.uni.lu/klynt/en/#Intro){:target="_blank"} and read the various sections.
+- Go to the interactive animation above, open the box ["Early accounts on the Holocaust"](https://ranke2.uni.lu/klynt/en/#Intro){:target="_blank"} and read the various sections.

 <!-- section -->

 ### 3.a  Source criticism | 10 min
 <!-- section-contents -->

-- Go to the tab On DEGOB and click on The Protocols.
+- Go to the DEGOB website and consult, in the tab On DEGOB, The Protocols.
 Read the text on the methodology that was applied.
-- Go to the Voices of the Holocaust website, and open the tab About the Project, then read the first three sub-tabs: David Boder, Voices Project, Project Notes.
+- Go to the Voices of the Holocaust website, and open the tab About the Project, then read the following three sub-tabs: David Boder, Voices Project, Project Notes.
 - Apply source criticism to both the Hungarian testimonies and Boder’s interviews by completing the table in your template

 <!-- section -->